 - Median particle size D50 ≥ 50 nm of number size distribution.

-And “it cannot be used in applications that may lead to exposure of the end user’s lungs by inhalation” (EC, 2022) due to Piperazine (nano) possible inflammatory effects on these organs.
+It cannot be used in applications that may lead to exposure of user’s lungs by inhalation due to its possible inflammatory effects.